- Brand name

 Things you must do

-Certain foods and drinks must be avoided during treatment with Parnate and for at least a week after ceasing therapy.
+You must avoid certain foods and drinks during treatment with Parnate and for at least a week after stopping therapy.

 Avoid protein foods that have been aged or fermented to improve flavour.
 Also avoid any foods that have caused you unpleasant reactions previously.